“Silver 9” [Series 3 electrodes] Microprocessor Controlled Ionic/Colloidal Silver Generator More accurately stated: EIS Electrically Isolated Silver

 *Each press of the programming button will add 1 hour of processing time for adding ~2 uS to a Quart of water or ~4 uS to a Pint. [ All of that will be Silver ]

-** So far as I can determine 1 uS [ more or less] = 1 PPM Silver. [ But using a meter has its problems]
+** So far as I can determine 1 uS [ more or less] = 1 PPM Silver @ 10-12 uS. [ But using a meter has its problems and at over 30 uS, a meter is totally useless]

 *Note that BOTH LEDs will be lit or one lit and the other blinking.